pandas-dev/pandas/doc/source/basics.rst

     ``cumprod``, Cumulative product

-Note that by chance some NumPy methods, like ``mean``, ``std``, and ``sum``, will exclude NAs on Series input:
+Note that by chance some NumPy methods, like ``mean``, ``std``, and ``sum``, will exclude NAs on Series input by default:

 .. ipython:: python